 "If I was the problem, well, I am now out of the way.
 They should now work for the people with equal speed and enthusiasm they displayed when they were impeaching me.
 Life for the people should be working out of the better since their scapegoat that was me is now out of the way," Mr Gachagua said on Sunday while in Kajiado County.

-To aggravate his dilemma, the present recently kicked out from his cabinet seasoned personalities from Mt Kenya and replaced majority of them with little known individuals with minimal political clout to help him in the crisis facing him.
+To aggravate his dilemma, the president recently kicked out from his cabinet seasoned personalities from Mt Kenya and replaced majority of them with little known individuals with minimal political clout to help him in the crisis facing him.

 When he restructured his government to bring in Mr Odinga’s camp to help him get a firmer grip on the nation, President Ruto kicked out Mithika Linturi as Agriculture Cabinet Secretary, Moses Kuria from Public Service docket, Prof Njuguna Ndung'u from the National Treasury and Mr Zachary Njeru from Lands.